Packet-Batch/PB-Common/README.md

 # Change current working directory to PB-Common/.
 cd PB-Common/

-# Build and install (must be executed as root via sudo or root user due to libyaml installation).
+# First, we want to build and install YAML.
+The `libyaml` chain in our Makefile does this automatically, but must be ran with root or sudo.
-sudo make
+sudo make libyaml

+# Now make our common objects.
+You may also specify the `-j` flag followed with a number to integer the amount of threads our build process uses.
+make

 # Installing will copy default Packet Batch config to `/etc/pcktbatch/pcktbatch.yaml`.
+This must be ran as root or with sudo.
 sudo make install
 ```